varghese25/VScodeJava/README.md

 **OOPS in JAVA CONCEPTS**<br>
- OOP is a programming paradigm that uses the concept of objects and classes to represent data and behaviors and it has 4 core concepts:
+ OOP is a programming paradigm that uses the concept of objects and classes to represent data and behaviors and it has 4 core concepts:<br>
-*1. Encapsulation is the process of hiding implementation details while providing a public interface.*
+*1. Encapsulation is the process of hiding implementation details while providing a public interface.*<br>
-*2. Abstraction is the process of hiding complex implementation details while providing a simple interface.*
+*2. Abstraction is the process of hiding complex implementation details while providing a simple interface.*<br>
-*3. Inheritance allows new classes to be based on existing classes and to inherit properties and methods from their parent class*
+*3. Inheritance allows new classes to be based on existing classes and to inherit properties and methods from their parent class*<br>
 *4. Polymorphism allows objects of different types to be treated as if they were the same type.*<br>